vicfryzel/xmonad-config/README.markdown

     echo "PATH=\$PATH:~/.xmonad/bin" >> ~/.bashrc

-= Notes =
+# Notes

-The key bindings are listed in xmonad.hs.
+Key bindings are listed in xmonad.hs.

-The colors set in the xmobar config and dmenu script are meant to coincide with the IR_Black terminal and vim themes found at http://blog.infinitered.com/entries/show/6.
+Colors set in the xmobar config and dmenu script are meant to coincide with the IR_Black terminal and vim themes found at http://blog.infinitered.com/entries/show/6.